City of Carlisle

-The current city boundaries were set as part of the provisions of the Local Government Act 1972, and cover an amalgamation of two former local government districts, the City and County Borough of Carlisle and the Border Rural District of Cumberland.
-The City of Carlisle shares a border with Scotland (to the north), and is bounded on the southwest by the borough of Allerdale, and on the south by the district of Eden.
-The county of Northumberland is to the east.
+The district boundaries were set as part of the provisions of the Local Government Act 1972, and covered an amalgamation of two former local government districts, the City and County Borough of Carlisle and the Border Rural District of Cumberland.
+The district shared a border with Scotland (to the north), and was bounded on the southwest by the borough of Allerdale, and on the south by the district of Eden.
+The county of Northumberland was to the east.

-Although the present boundaries date to the 20th century, the city traces its origins to a 1st-century Roman outpost associated with Hadrian's Wall.
+Although the district boundaries dated to the 20th century, the city traces its origins to a 1st-century Roman outpost associated with Hadrian's Wall.
 The Brythonic settlement that expanded from this outpost was destroyed by the Danes in 875.
 Thereafter the region formed part of the Southern Uplands of Scotland, until colonised under King William II of England in 1092.
 William II built Carlisle Castle, which houses a military museum.
 Carlisle Cathedral, founded in the 12th century, is one of the smallest in England.

-A border city, and the third most northerly city in England, Carlisle predominantly spans the flood plain of the River Eden.
-Commercially, it is linked to the rest of England via the M6 motorway, and to the Scottish Lowlands via the A74(M) and M74 motorways.
+A border city, and the third most northerly city in England, Carlisle district predominantly spanned the flood plain of the River Eden.
+Commercially, it was linked to the rest of England via the M6 motorway, and to the Scottish Lowlands via the A74(M) and M74 motorways.

-In July 2021 the Ministry of Housing, Communities and Local Government announced that in April 2023, Cumbria will be reorganised into two unitary authorities.
-Carlisle City Council is to be abolished and its functions transferred to a new authority, to be known as Cumberland, which will cover the current districts of Allerdale, Carlisle, and Copeland.
+In July 2021 the Ministry of Housing, Communities and Local Government announced that in April 2023, Cumbria would be reorganised into two unitary authorities.
+On 1 April 2023, Carlisle City Council was abolished and its functions transferred to the new unitary authority of Cumberland, which also incorporates the former districts of Allerdale and Copeland.

+From 1 April 2023 the "City of Carlisle" was redefined to cover the following wards: Belah and Kingmoor, Botcherby and Harraby North, Cathedral and Castle, Currock and Upperby, Denton Holme and Morton South, Harraby South and Parklands, Newtown and Morton North, Sandsfield and Morton West and Stanwix and Houghton.

+In the light of Rochester's unintended loss of city status, Charter Trustees were formed from the councillors that cover Carlisle's wards; they act as appropriate bodies in which historic rights and privileges of Carlisle, including the Mayoralty will continue, subject to future governance reviews.